shemetz/remote-highlight-ui/Readme.md

 Serves a similar purpose to pings on the canvas, but for the UI.

 To activate, Ctrl+Aux-Click on a UI element.
 The element will be highlighted on all other players' screens.
-"Aux-Click" is right-click, middle-click, or even stuff like a mouse's side button mapped to "Forward".
+"Aux-Click" is middle-click or a mouse's side button mapped to "Forward". (left/right click won't count)

 **Important:** for now this is an "opt in" feature - after enabling the module you should also enable the setting for yourself as a user: